ropensci/roweb3/content/commcalls/2025-01-20/index.md

 When we asked about first time contributions on the rOpenSci Slack, people recalled the challenges and mistakes they made, but mostly how much they learned from and enjoyed that experience.

+This event is supported by NumFOCUS Small Development Grants.